MLI Correction page for NuSTAR SOC

 Extensive documentation of this issue may be found in Madsen, K.K., et al. (2020) arXiv:2005.00569

-The table below lists the observation sequenceID's where there MLI fraction is below 0.9 and where we recommend the use of the mtable model.
+The table below lists the observation sequenceIDs where the MLI fraction is below 0.9 and where we recommend the use of the mtable model (or the temperature-dependent correction).

 How Is It Used?